emmajanedrews/base-template/_posts/2018-04-03-reconnect-yourself-to-the-fundamentals-of-your-business.md

 The goal in today’s market, the most competitive market we’ve ever seen in the real estate industry, is for agents to recommit to the fundamentals.
 Take a step back and ask yourselves what you’re doing well and which areas you need to increase your skill set in.

-**Commit yourself to the monotony of success** while knowing what the flow of your day looks like, and the better you will get at the monotonous part of your business.
+**Commit yourself to the monotony of success** while knowing what the flow of your day looks like, and you will get better at the monotonous part of your business.
 You’ll have more time and energy to put into the things that you love doing in your career.

 If you’d like the opportunity to connect with the fundamentals, **I currently have a webinar series called “Real Estate: The Fundamentals.”** It’s free and is held every Monday morning from 8 a.m. to 8:30 a.m.
 You can join in at any time, and if you’d like to go back and visit topics we’ve discussed previously, visit us at [**www.savvyagent.biz/fundamental**](http://www.savvyagent.biz/fundamental).